yohanchatelain/verificarlo/README.md

    $ make installcheck
 ```

-If you disable dragonegg support during configure, Fortran tests will be
+If you disable flang support during configure, Fortran tests will be
 disabled and considered as passing the test.

 ## Usage